Himanshu1729-Cosmo/Himanshu1729-Cosmo.github.io/Introduction-to-MCMC.md

 ---

-Below, you will find links to several practical notebooks, which will help users understand how to construct likelihoods for different datasets such as Cosmic Chronometers, Pantheon$^+$ calibrated, Pantheon$^+$ uncalibrated, DES-Dovekie, Union3, and baryon acoustic oscillation (BAO) measurements from DESI Data Release 2 (DR2) considering cosmological models such as $\Lambda$CDM, o$\Lambda$CDM, and $w$CDM.
+Below, you will find links to several practical notebooks, which will help users understand how to construct likelihoods for different datasets such as Cosmic Chronometers, Pantheon$^+$ calibrated, Pantheon$^+$ uncalibrated, DES-Dovekie, Union3, and baryon acoustic oscillation (BAO) measurements from DESI Data Release 2 (DR2) considering cosmological models such as $\Lambda$CDM, o$\Lambda$CDM, $w$CDM, and $w_0 w_a$CDM.
 Each notebook is designed to help users understand the implementation of cosmological parameter estimation, including all relevant equations and mathematical arguments, likelihood construction, Bayesian inference, and statistical analysis using PyPolyChord.
 Keep in mind that, in these notebooks, I keep the sound horizon as a free parameter.

 <div style="background-color:#f8f9fa; padding:15px; border-left:5px solid #16a085; margin-bottom:18px;">
 <a href="https://github.com/Himanshu1729-Cosmo/Cosmological-Inference-Learn-with-Me/blob/main/%CE%9BCDM_Model_CC_DESI_PP.ipynb"><b>$\Lambda$CDM (CC + DESI + Pantheon$^+$)</b></a><br>